-The Biotechnology Division of BARI also started late-blight-resistant (LBR) transgenic potato development in 2005 through the introgression of single RB gene into two popular potato varieties (Cardinal and Diamant).
-After passing a long road by doing contained, confined and multi-location confined field trials, the researchers identified vector backbone in the selected clone.
+The Biotechnology Division of BARI is also involved in late-blight-resistant (LBR) transgenic potato development through the introgression of a single RB gene into two popular potato varieties (Cardinal and Diamant).
+After successfully completing contained field trials in multiple locations, the researchers identified a vector backbone in the selected clone.
 Without stopping the program, the Ministry of Agriculture decided to continue the program for removal of the vector backbone from the single RB gene hybrid LBR potato clone D951 (137) through backcrossing with the recipient potato parent, Diamant.
 A confined field trial is planned this year with the minitubers obtained from the backcrossed seeds.

-The Tuber Crop Research Center (TCRC) of BARI is working with Michigan State University (MSU) to develop a late blight resistant 3R-gene GE potato variety truncated Rpi-mcq1, Rpiblb2, and Rpi-vnt1.1.
+The Biotechnology Division of BARI is working with Michigan State University (MSU) to develop a late blight resistant 3R-gene GE potato variety truncated Rpi-mcq1, Rpi-blb2, and Rpivnt1.1.
 These three genes have been isolated from wild potatoes and inserted in farmers' preferred Diamant variety.
 Till now 10 3R-gene events have been selected as late blight resistant with a single insert of the tDNA.
-These 10 events were evaluated at confined field conditions at MSU to see the efficacy against Phytophthora isolates.
-The best performing two GE events DIA-MSU-UB #1 and DIA-MSU-UB #2 will be imported to Bangladesh for contained use and confined field trial.
-The National Technical Committee on Crop Biotechnology (NTCCB) approved the importation of these events for trial.
+These 10 events were evaluated at confined field trials by MSU to see the efficacy against Phytophthora isolates.
+The best performing GE events DIA-MSU-UB #1 and DIA-MSU-UB #2 will be imported to Bangladesh for continued confined field trials.
+After the approval of BCC, the NCB approved the importation of these events for contained trials on March 4, 2020.